apache/nuttx/configs/olimex-lpc1766stk/README.txt

     This configuration directory, performs a simple OS test using examples/ostest.

+  thttpd:
+    This builds the THTTPD web server example using the THTTPD and the examples/thttpd application.

   usbserial:
     This configuration directory exercises the USB serial class driver at examples/usbserial.
 See examples/README.txt for